romainlavisse/TVMon-Project/README.md

 ```
 and reboot your computer

-to enable start tc netem from python:

-$visudo
+### access right to TC and NETEM
+do that
+$sudo visudo
-add a line to file /etc/sudoers
+Then add a line to opened file /etc/sudoers

 username ALL=(ALL) NOPASSWD: /sbin/tc